gtag('config', 'AW-16963987033');

 Art and life can both get messy, but sweeping up paper scraps is easier than dealing with life messes.
 That’s where I come in because I want to help with messy life stuff.

-I’m sensitive to others’ distress and understand the desire to feel better.
+I’m sensitive to your stress, and I understand the desire to feel better.
 Having worked through my own messes as a young person, I understand therapy from both the client and therapist perspectives.

 Perhaps you’re familiar with the saying, to clean a mess, you have to make a mess.
-Art therapy is hands-on and brings order to chaos, and I will work with you to connect our work in therapy to the real life messy challenges you want to manage.
+Art therapy is hands-on and brings order to chaos.

 “Lee Ann is super nice and obviously very knowledgeable.
 After going through several therapists in online platforms who I didn’t feel good about and didn’t feel like they understood me, I feel like Lee Ann does.
 I’m happy I tried again with her.”